wenrqme/poqusite/content/art/mtntown.md

 weight = 1
 +++

 I spent a lot of time on this one, challenging myself to do more buildings and straight lines (kind of).
+This is the beginning of my dive into serious background study.

 ![trash](/img/portfolio/mtntown_bright.jpg)\